 What is a chrome denture?

-Chrome dentures are usually partial dentures or single tooth dentures that have a metal framework that supports false teeth.
+Chrome dentures are usually partial dentures or dentures for a single tooth that have a metal framework that supports false teeth.
 Complete dentures are rarely made from metal.
 This is because chrome dentures generally require support from your remaining natural teeth to fit securely.

 You may be wondering if dentures are more obvious when made from metal.
 Well the good news is, they aren't because they are designed to be unnoticeable when inside the mouth.